 The Windows operating system as a layer of services that communicates with the hardware and the applications (apps) like an interpreter.
 It allows the same applications to run on a wide range of equipment made by many companies.
 It listens to the mouse and keyboard and controls the monitor.
-It also manages the file system (to be presented in Weeks 2 through 4) and it displays the desktop graphical interface (start button, task bars, wallpaper, and icons).
+It also manages the file system (to be presented in Weeks 2 through 4) and it displays the desktop graphical interface (Start Button, Task Bar, Background, and Icons).